 In January 2021, Jennifer McTavish, who was on the city’s accessibility advisory committee, was selected and recommended in the full report.

-Coun.
-McCaw, Sandison and Mayor Mitch Panciuk approved the report, but Coun.
-Kelly cast a tie-breaking vote not to receive the report
+Councillors McCaw, Sandison and Mayor Mitch Panciuk approved the report, but Councillor Kelly cast a tie-breaking vote not to receive the report.

 After the strong public support of appointing Allsop, five days later, council voted 7 to 1 to appoint Allsopp, with only Coun.
 McCaw voting against.